0 Items in Your Cart

 Work in libraries falls into three general categories: technical services, user services, and administrative services.
 Library technicians may be involved with the responsibilities of any of these areas.

 In technical services, library technicians are involved with acquiring resources and then organizing them so the material can be easily accessed.
 They process order requests, verify bibliographic information, and prepare order forms for new materials, such as books, magazines, journals, videos, digital video discs (DVDs), and CD-ROMs.
-They perform routine cataloging of new materials and record information about the new materials in computer files or on cards to be stored in catalog drawers.
+They perform routine cataloging of new materials and record information about the new materials in computer databases or on cards to be stored in catalog drawers.
 The acquisitions technicians, classifiers, and catalogers who perform these functions make information available for the library users.
 Technicians who work for interlibrary loan departments may arrange for one library to borrow materials from another library or for a library to temporarily display a special collection.
 They might make basic repairs to damaged books or refer the materials to a preservation department for more comprehensive conservation.
 A circulation counter attendant helps readers check out materials and collects late fines for overdue books.
 Media technicians operate audiovisual equipment for library media programs and maintain the equipment in working order.
 They often prepare graphic artwork and television programs.

 Under the guidance of librarians in user services, technicians work directly with library patrons and help them to access the information needed for their research.
 They direct library patrons to the computer or card catalog in response to inquiries and assist with identifying the library's holdings.
 They describe the general arrangement of the library for new patrons and answer basic questions about the library's collections.
 They may also help patrons use microfiche and microfilm equipment.
 They may help them locate materials in an interlibrary system's computerized listing of holdings.
 Reference library technicians specialize in locating and researching information.
 Children's library technicians and young-adult library technicians specialize in getting children and young adults interested in books, reading, and learning by sponsoring summer reading programs, reading hours, puppet shows, literacy contests, and other fun activities.